 In a diet plan, starving yourself is never a good idea, as you will end up binge eating.
-But in personal finances, starving your checkbook might be a good idea.
+But in personal finances, starving your checkbook or wallet might be a good idea.

 We are trying to sell an estate house in Florida, and the expenses are racking up.
 The executor sent us a bill for our share of the property taxes, insurance, utilities, and lawn & pool care.
 It comes to over $2700.
 I hope that place sells soon!

 I told him that we would have to sell some stock and send him a check, as I am waiting to get paid from a client.
 I generally don't keep thousands of dollars laying around in my checking account.
 His sister, on the other hand, just cut him a check on the spot.
 She has a regular job, and apparently that kind of cash in the bank.

 It always amazes me, but a lot of "poor" and "middle class" people keep $5,000 or even $10,000 in their checking accounts, just to cover monthly expenses (which usually are only a few thousand).
 When I ask them why they keep so much cash on hand, they say, "for emergencies".

 The problem for me, anyway, is that if I have that kind of cash laying around in my checking account, I tend to think I am doing OK and don't need to cut back on spending.
 Why bother worrying about a $100 cable bill or a $5 coffee-drink when I have ten grand to spend?

 And psychologically, that is the issue.
 When people feel wealthy they spend.
 This is this stupid "consumer confidence" index the financial channels love to talk about.
 And the term "confidence" is appropriate - as in a "confidence game" or scam.
 But we all do it - I've done it - you feel "wealthy" because you just got paid, or got a small inheritance, or paid off a credit card, or just got a raise, and you end up spending more, without realizing it.